 Compensation would ordinarily only be for extraordinary work involving a comprehensive certificate, endorsement or degree program that involves an on-going continuing partnership.
 Also, coordination needs may be greater at the beginning of a partnership than in subsequent years.
 In order to have some rational basis for compensation, it seems that it must be related to time spent.
 Faculty is generally expected to be on campus from mid-August until the end of May.
 Calculating that as a work year of 185 days would equate to about a half-percent of salary for every full day spent coordinating a partnership above and beyond full year workload expectations.
 Utilizing this formula, ten additional days of work (two full weeks) would equate to an additional 5% of compensation.
-Following are some examples of compensation levels based on the time spent to carry out one or more of the coordination roles listed above, remembering that all coordination must be paid out of available CPE program funds and that the Dean must approve any extra compensation.
+Following are some https://wiki.cu.studio/ Printed on 2025/06/01 18:11 2025/06/01 18:11 45/58 Pattern of Administration examples of compensation levels based on the time spent to carry out one or more of the coordination roles listed above, remembering that all coordination must be paid out of available CPE program funds and that the Dean must approve any extra compensation.